nzuzomalinga/Python_Desktop_Starter/README.md

 > # Python_Desktop_Starter
-> - This project allows you to select a list of essential computer programs, and open them at the same time, a workflow solution 📚
+> - This project allows you to select a list of essential computer programs, and open them at the same time.
+> - A workflow solution 📚

 > # It's Simple
 > - Click to open the program (.py fiile) then to select .exe files from your favoure computer programs.